cmmedoro/CharBERT-main/README.md

 multilingual CharBERT on English and Italian Wikipedia [it_en_multilingual](https://drive.google.com/file/d/1h9plzoZtPcy6exUFWOko_-ZiE90jM1Xs/view?usp=sharing)

-pre-trained CharBERT with different concatenation at character level [no_concat_wiki](https://drive.google.com/file/d/1VrfcXmN--hLRJohuS535O8OauSsYeswH/view?usp=sharing)
+pre-trained CharBERT with different concatenation at character level [no_concat_wiki](https://drive.google.com/file/d/1VrfcXmN--hLRJohuS535O8OauSsYeswH/view?usp=sharing) (experiments on the different concatenation were performed in the no_concatenation branch of this GitHub Repository)

 ## Usage
 You may use CharBERT_experiments to reproduce the experiments we did.
-Note that the majority of the datasets are dowloadable from HuggingFace, whereas the Twitter dataset used for fine-tuning the model is available here [Twitter_dataset](https://drive.google.com/file/d/1KdX3DOmJZj5m_AmwAZWNfGiUumdgTx2t/view?usp=sharing) and CoNLL-2003 is available here [CoNLL-2003](https://drive.google.com/file/d/10POkHvLQyTqVp-twG7SqDdFCy1weWfLe/view?usp=sharing)
+Note that the majority of the datasets are dowloadable from HuggingFace, whereas the Twitter dataset used for fine-tuning the model is available here [Twitter_dataset](https://drive.google.com/file/d/1KdX3DOmJZj5m_AmwAZWNfGiUumdgTx2t/view?usp=sharing) and CoNLL-2003 is available here [CoNLL-2003](https://drive.google.com/file/d/10POkHvLQyTqVp-twG7SqDdFCy1weWfLe/view?usp=sharing).